zhaopapers/DICE/README.md

 ```
 #### Model Hyperparameters

-`-test_input_data:` Gene Expression Matrix, which here refers to single-cell data with genes as rows and cells as columns.Supports bulk tissue data (e.g., TCGA Pan-cancer cohorts).
+`-test_input_data:` is a gene Expression Matrix, which here refers to bulk-tissue data with genes as rows and samples as columns.
+Supports bulk tissue data (e.g., TCGA Pan-cancer cohorts).

-`-test_input_sign:` A CSV file providing the metadata for each sample or cell.Must include a sample column (matching test_input_data columns) and a group column (numeric labels, e.g., 1–24) representing tumor classes.
+`-test_input_sign:` is a CSV file providing the metadata for each sample.
+Must include a sample column (matching test_input_data columns) and a group column (numeric labels, e.g., 1–24) representing tumor classes.

 `-activation` is the activation function for hidden layers with a default value of "tanh";

 `-activation_final` is the activation function for the final classification layer/residual blocks with a default value of "sigmoid";

-`-dropout` is the dropout rate to prevent overfitting with a default value of 0.2;
+`-dropout` is the dropout rate to prevent overfitting, with a default value of 0.2;

 `-learning_rate` is the initial learning rate for the Adam optimizer with a default value of 0.001;

 `-device` is the compute device ("cpu" or "cuda") with a default value of "cuda";

-`-nr_iterations` is the number of complete training cycles to run with a default value of 1;
+`-nr_iterations` is the number of complete training cycles to run, with a default value of 1;

-`-max_epochs` is the maximum number of training epochs per fold with a default value of 100;
+`-max_epochs` is the maximum number of training epochs per fold, with a default value of 100;

-`-batch_size` is the number of samples processed before the model is updated with a default value of 32;
+`-batch_size` is the number of samples processed before the model is updated, with a default value of 32;

-`-n_folds` is the number of folds for Stratified Shuffle Split cross-validation with a default value of 3;
+`-n_folds` is the number of folds for Stratified Shuffle Split cross-validation, with a default value of 3;

-`-val_size` is the proportion of data reserved for validation with a default value of 0.2;
+`-val_size` is the proportion of data reserved for validation, with a default value of 0.15;

-`-test_size` is the proportion of data reserved for testing with a default value of 0.2;
+`-test_size` is the proportion of data reserved for testing, with a default value of 0.15;

 `-temperature_init` is the initial value for temperature scaling used in probability calibration with a default value of 1.0;

-`-num_workers` is the number of CPU subprocesses to use for data loading with a default value of 0;
+`-num_workers` is the number of CPU subprocesses to use for data loading, with a default value of 0;

 `-connectivity_matrices_list` is the dictionary containing sparse matrices that define the biological network topology;